junxit/us-congress-bills-119/metadata.md

 - 2025-06-05 — Rule provides for consideration of H.R.
 2483, H.R.
 2931, H.R.
 2966 and H.R.
 2987.
 The resolution provides for consideration of H.R.
 2483 under a structured rule and for consideration of H.R.
 2931, H.R.
 2966, and H.R.
 2987 under a closed rule.
 The resolution provides for one hour of debate and one motion to recommit on each bill.
 - 2025-06-05 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-06-05 — The previous question was ordered pursuant to the rule.
+- 2025-06-09 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.